stefan-kolb/paas-profiles/CONTRIBUTING.md

 ### Preparing the Database

-To run the tests and a local instance of the application, you will need an instance of MongoDB running.
-On Ubuntu you might want to follow [this script](https://gist.github.com/rbf/4001e6cc6d74465803f3) to install it.
+To run the tests and a local instance of the application, you will need an instance of MongoDB running (see /config/mongoid.yml for conenction details)
+- You can install it, e.g. via [this script](https://gist.github.com/rbf/4001e6cc6d74465803f3)
+- Alternatively run it in docker: `docker run -d -p 27017:27017 --name mongodb mongo`

 Next, you need to seed the database: